Holmus/CapStat/RAD.md

 CapStat is a standalone desktop application.
 It tracks player achievements, statistics and results.
 It does this through user input of each throw made in a match – hit or miss.
 The end result is a database of player rankings and performance, which can be viewed within the application.

 ### 1.3 Scope of application
-CapStat saves data to a local database on the machine on which CapStat is run, meaning that only a single match can be recorded simultaneously, and the recorded results will not be automatically shared between machines.
+CapStat saves data to a local database on the machine on which CapStat is run, meaning that only a single match can be recorded simultaneously, and the recorded results will not be automatically shared between different machines running CapStat.
 The application requires manual input of data.
 The application does not provide support for automatically recognizing and recording hits or misses.

 ### 1.4 Objectives and success criteria of the project
 CapStat is intended to be used for quick and correct input of game results, and focuses on speed and effectiveness of data input.
 Therefore the following criteria are relevant: